 Eco-Schools for eco-communities in Malawi

-Malawi is one of the poorest countries in the world with 69,2% of the population living below the poverty line and 25% living in extreme poverty (World Bank 2017).
+Malawi is one of the poorest countries in the world with 69 per cent of the population living below the poverty line and 25 per cent living in extreme poverty.
 Poverty hits children the hardest and threatens their most basic rights to survival, health, and nutrition, education, participation, and protection from harm and exploitation.
 These issues are worsened by the effects of climate change and environmental degradation in Malawi.
 The curriculum taught in schools does not address these challenges.
-In recent years, Malawi has suffered dramatically from climate extremes, such as devastating floods and long-term droughts.

 APPROACH AND ACTIVITIES